 Back in Arusha, we went on a short tour with a guide to a nearby village with a secondary school.
 We walked around the very neat village with cows and goats and banana plantations.
 I believe we were told that it was a self-supporting village, and it did look quite prosperous with lots of cultivated land.

-We then went to visit a secondary school that the guide might be of interest to us.
+We then went to visit a secondary school that the guide thought might be of interest to us.
 And indeed it was.
-We spent a very long time talking to the principal and the vice-principal– while the class was patiently waiting in the classroom.
+We spent a long time talking to the principal and the vice-principal, who was also the English teacherl– while the class was patiently waiting in the classroom.

 We had asked Manny about the government of Tanzania and he was very positive.
 We understood now that, working for a tourist agency, he would mention only the good sides.
 Now we got more like the true picture of ever existing social problems.